-- Valid Texas or Compact RN License

-- Master of Science in Nursing degree from a regionally accredited college or university with nursing program accreditation from the Commission on Collegiate Nursing Education (CCNE)

-- Minimum 3.0 GPA or better (on a 4.0 scale)

-- ACLS/PALS certification (FNP, PNP, AGACNP)

-- NRP (Neonatal resuscitation program) and course in EFM (electronic fetal monitoring) (NMW)

-- Personal Goals Essay

-- Letters of Reference (3)

-- Completed Merlin supplemental application, http://www.ttuhsc.edu/merlin, and appropriate documentation, i.e. TOEFL score

-- Official transcript for the MSN degree

-Note: All transcripts must be from

-a regionally accredited college or

-university with nursing program

-accreditation from the Commission

-on Collegiate Nursing Education

-(CCNE) or form the National

-Accrediting Commission (NLNAC)

-- Applicants to the Adult Gerontology Acute Care Nurse Practitioner (AGACNP) track must have at least

-- one (1) year of RN experience in acute care, intensive care, or an emergency department setting within the past five (5) years.

-- Applicants to the Pediatric Primary and Acute Care Nurse Practitioner (PNP) tracks are required to have two (2) years of RN experience in pediatrics prior to admission.
+- Valid Texas or Compact RN License - Master of Science in Nursing degree from a regionally accredited college or university with nursing program accreditation from the Commission on Collegiate Nursing Education (CCNE) - Minimum 3.0 GPA or better (on a 4.0 scale) - ACLS/PALS certification (FNP, PNP, AGACNP) - NRP (Neonatal resuscitation program) and course in EFM (electronic fetal monitoring) (NMW) - Personal Goals Essay - Letters of Reference (3) - Official transcript for the MSN degree Note: All transcripts must be from a regionally accredited college or university with nursing program accreditation from the Commission on Collegiate Nursing Education (CCNE) or accreditation from American Commission for Education in Nursing (ACEN), formerly the National League for Nursing Accrediting Commission (NLNAC). - Applicants to the Adult Gerontology Acute Care Nurse Practitioner (AGACNP) track must have at least one (1) year of RN experience in acute care, intensive care, or an emergency department setting within the past five (5) years. - Applicants to the Pediatric Primary and Acute Care Nurse Practitioner (PNP) tracks are required to have two (2) years of RN experience in pediatrics prior to admission.
 For applicants to the PNP Acute Care track, RN experience in critical care, ER, or acute care is preferred.

-- Applicants to the Family Nurse

-Practitioner (FNP) track are required to

-have one (1) year RN experience prior

-to application submission to the FNP

-program.

-- Applicants to the Nurse Midwifery

-(NMW) track are required to have one

-(1) year of RN experience in labor and

-delivery or an equivalent OB clinical

-experience within the last five years

-prior to admission.

-- Applicants to the NMW track must possess current EFM proficiency taken/ updated within the last 5 years.

-- Experience in nursing informatics or information technology is preferred for applicants to the post-master's Nursing Informatics track.
+- Applicants to the Family Nurse Practitioner (FNP) track are required to have one (1) year RN experience prior to application submission to the FNP program. - Applicants to the Nurse Midwifery (NMW) track are required to have one (1) year of RN experience in labor and delivery or an equivalent OB clinical experience within the last five years prior to admission per program director's approval. - Applicants to the NMW track must possess current EFM proficiency taken/ updated within the last 5 years. - Experience in nursing informatics or information technology is preferred for applicants to the post-master's Nursing Informatics track.

-Although academic criteria are the most important factors in admission considerations, additional information considered for all applicants will include but is not limited to demographic data, diverse work and life experiences, and unique attributes that would contribute to the profession of nursing.
+Although academic criteria are important factors in admission considerations, additional information considered for all applicants will include but is not limited to demographic data, diverse work and life experiences, and unique attributes that would contribute to the profession of nursing.
 Other non-academic factors considered in the admission decision include but are not limited to:

-Extracurricular activities
+- Extracurricular activities

 - Evidence of leadership in nursing

 - Work experience

 - Diversity of experience such as study abroad, knowledge of other cultures, proficiency in other languages

 - Military service

 - Permanent resident of TTUHSC service area

 - First generation college student

-- Bilingual

-- Socioeconomic status
+- Bilingual - Socioeconomic status

 All applicants will be reviewed in an individual and holistic manner.
 No single factor will determine a student's admission.
-Only complete applications are reviewed for admission consideration.
+Only complete submitted applications are reviewed for admission consideration.

-A Criminal Background Check (CBC) must be completed prior to enrollment at TTUHSC School of Nursing in compliance with TTUHSC OP 10.20, http://www.ttuhsc.edu/hsc/op/op10/op1020.pdf.
+A Criminal Background Check (CBC) must be completed prior to enrollment at TTUHSC School of Nursing in compliance with TTUHSC OP 10.20.
 Each student is responsible for the cost of his/her CBC and any additional fees.